OMNIFUELED GASIFIER/WATER-HEATER/ENERGY SYSTEM

 - Contrary to expectations, adding all this heat and insulation does not deteriorate the materials of construction as much as allowing local hot spots of 2500-3,000F combustion, which is far above the required gasification temperatures of 1300 - 1600F.
 Temperatures above 1500F rapidly oxidize metals and thermal-shock ceramic, as when cool fuel suddenly lands on orange-hot refractory or cool air rushes in an empty open hopper.

-THIS GASIFIER/FURNACE IS DESIGNED AROUND THESE CONSIDERATIONS, WITH THE FOLLOWING FEATURES:
+- THIS GASIFIER/FURNACE IS DESIGNED AROUND THESE OBSERVATIONS AND DISCOVERIES, WITH THE FOLLOWING FEATURES:

 - The hopper and entire construction is cylindrical, creating more even feed and flow, less thermal stress, simpler construction, more reliable seals, thus the name “Roundy”.